Below is a breakdown of the different life insurance age limits for term life, whole life, final expense, and universal life products.

 Final Expense Insurance Age Limit

-Final expense insurance is the only type of life insurance for seniors over 85.
-Final expense, also known as burial insurance or funeral insurance, is a type of no medical exam whole life insurance meant to pay for your end-of-life costs.
+Final expense life insurance, also known as burial insurance or funeral insurance, is a type of no medical exam whole life insurance meant to pay for your end-of-life costs.

-The coverage is generally less than $50,000, and the underwriting is very lenient, meaning seniors with pre-existing conditions are still eligible.
 Even though these policies are primarily meant for funeral costs, the payout money can technically be spent on anything, including medical bills, credit card debts, or anything else.

 Term Life Insurance Age Limit